 An overview of factors influencing nutritional health within the population at large, with a brief examination of public and private agencies and their role in community assessment, policy development and public health assurance.
 Students will also investigate the public policy behind food production and distribution, and the factors that influence policy development.
 Topics include food systems, food needs and food safety, environmental sustainability, accessibility and food labeling.
-Prerequisite(s): GSN 534 array of seasonal produce and seasonal cooking techniques so they may help their future clients integrate more fruits and vegetables into their diets, and have a working knowledge of the importance of eating with the seasons.
-Note: Additional fee required
+Prerequisite(s): GSN 534.